 • Fractional shares from £1

-• Very clean mobile app
+• Clean mobile app

 • ISA & SIPP available